Ensuring your children’s safety at swimming clubsMarch 1, 2017

 - Are all coaches and teachers suitably qualified and experienced?

-- Does the club follow the ASA guidance in Wavepower on away events?
+- Does the club follow Swim England guidance in Wavepower on away events?

-- Does the club follow the ASA anti-bullying policy?
+- Does the club follow the Swim England anti-bullying policy?

 - Does the club arrange for all appropriate coaches, teachers and volunteers involved with the supervision of children at the club to attend approved child safeguarding training.